pharo-open-documentation/pharo-wiki/General/Glossary.md

 # Pharo vocabulary
-The Pharo community uses specific vocabulary to designate object oriented concepts, Pharo concepts and tools.
+The Pharo community uses specific vocabulary to designate object oriented concepts, Pharo concepts and Pharo tools.

 This page aims to provide disambiguation for the words belonging to this vocabulary.